Hritvik-gaind/Hritvik-gaind/README.md

 🔭 I’m currently working on completing my Masters in Data Science and Analytics at the University of Calgary.

-🌱 I’m currently learning advanced data engineering tools and exploring cloud platforms to enhance my ability to deploy scalable data solutions.
+🌱 I’m currently learning data engineering tools and exploring cloud platforms to enhance my ability to deploy scalable data solutions.

 👯 I’m looking to collaborate on data-driven projects, particularly those involving machine learning, data analysis, and automation.